 As a result, the union brought another grievance alleging the school board had discriminated against PA and sought compensation for lost earning, pensions accrual between 2009 and 2012, $20,000 in damages for injury and loss of dignity, and $10,000 in punitive damages.

-As it was undisputed that the grievor was disabled, the arbitrator stated that the “sole issue before [him] is whether the grievor was accommodated as and when required” [para 125].
+As it was undisputed that the griever was disabled, the arbitrator stated that the “sole issue before [him] is whether the griever was accommodated as and when required” [para 125].
 Amongst other duties, it was highlighted that the duty to accommodate rests primarily on the employer but the union also has a duty not to impede resolution, and to facilitate implementation of reasonable accommodation such as providing the necessary information.

 Contrary to its protestations in this instance, it was highlighted that the employer had a long history of accommodating employees in above-complement positions, and the onus was on the employer to demonstrate undue hardship.
 They did not present evidence establishing undue hardship.
 Further, the option of an accommodated position was not even initially considered by the board.
-The employer failed to accommodate the grievor during this period.
+The employer failed to accommodate the griever during this period.